princeibs/celo-101-tutorial/README.md

 # Building a Naming System on the Celo Blockchain using React and react-celo Library

 ## Introduction
-The recent exponential growth of the Web3 and blockchain ecosystem has lead to the increase in its user and developer base.
-A lot of users already accustomed to the traditional Web2 ecosystem and trying out the Web3 ecosystem for the first time usually get’s overwhelmed by the complexities involved in the space.
-While it is a fact that these complexities are put in place to ensure the space is secured, new users in the space mostly finds it hard to adapt.
-One of the pain point for new users is wallet management.
-Each wallet has a set of addresses, and the addresses are usually long random sequence of characters.
-The fact that they are long and random is what makes hard to deal with.
-Several solutions have tried to tackle this problem but the most prominent solution is the Naming Service.
+The recent exponential growth of the Web3 and blockchain ecosystem has led to an increase in its user and developer base.
+A lot of users already accustomed to the traditional Web2 ecosystem and trying out the Web3 ecosystem for the first time usually get overwhelmed by the complexities involved in the space.
+While it is a fact that these complexities are put in place to ensure the space is secured, new users in the space mostly find it hard to adapt.
+One of the pain points for new users is wallet management.
+Each wallet has a set of addresses, and the addresses are usually a long random sequence of characters.
+The fact that they are long and random is what makes them hard to deal with.
+Several solutions have been tried to tackle this problem but the most prominent solution is the Naming Service.

 The Naming System, similar to DNS (Domain Name Service) is a system that maps wallet addresses to a unique name of your choice.
 So if you want to send funds to a user who is registered on the Naming Service, you don’t need to go through the hassle of typing the user’s long and cumbersome wallet address.
 You can simply enter the user’s unique name on the Naming Service and it will resolve to the user’s wallet address.
-Example of names on the Naming System are `wallet.eth`, `me.crypto` etc.
+Examples of names on the Naming System are `wallet.eth`, `me.crypto` etc.

 ## Learning Objective
-In this tutorial we will be learning how to build a Naming System on the Celo blockchain.
-What you will learn in this tutorial are as follows:
+In this tutorial, we will be learning how to build a Naming System on the Celo blockchain.
+What you will learn in this tutorial is as follows:
 - Learn how to write the smart contract for the Naming System using Solidity
 - Learn how to deploy smart contracts on the Celo blockchain
 - Learn how to build a React frontend for your app